ScreamingHawk/erc2470-libs/README.md

 forge script script/Deploy.s.sol
 ```

 > [!WARNING]
 > Forge is unable to automatically verify deployments created via the `SingletonDeployer`.
-You will need to manually verify the contract using the `forge verify-contract` command.
+You will need to manually verify the contract using the `forge verify` command.

 ### Git Hooks